Skip to content

 Frequently Asked Questions (FAQs)

-How long does mesotherapy last for hair?
+How long does Mesotherapy last for hair?

 Which is better for hair: Mesotherapy or PRP?

-Both mesotherapy and PRP procedures work under similar techniques, but PRP has a solid background of scientific backing from various clinical studies and researchers.
+Both Mesotherapy and PRP procedures work under similar techniques, but PRP has a solid background of scientific backing from various clinical studies and researchers.

 Dr. Utkan Kiziltac